ds-modules/curriculum-guide/connector/instructor/.ipynb_checkpoints/logistics-checkpoint.md

 #### Lecture/Lab

 Connector courses are held on Mondays and Tuesdays.
-Please discuss scheduling a time for your connector with the DSEP Curriculum Coordinator, [Eric Van Dusen](mailto:ericvd@berkeley.edu).
+Please discuss scheduling a time for your connector with the CDSS Curriculum Coordinator, [Eric Van Dusen](mailto:ericvd@berkeley.edu).

 #### Office Hours